Reading time: Just over 3 minutes

 Ironically, many so-called writing tests may never ask you to write (because they will be time consuming to mark), but if they do, you might want to consult this article.
 One tip the writer doesn’t mention but that I find particularly important to business writing relates to unclear use of the word its.

 Have you ever had to take a writing assessment?
 We can all learn from each other so, please, share your thoughts with my readers and me in the “comments” section below.
-Anyone who comments on today’s post (or any others) by Oct.
-31/15 will be put in a draw for a copy of How to Write a Sentence and How to Read One by Stanley Fish.
-Please, scroll down to the comments, directly underneath the “more from my site” links, below.
+Anyone who comments on today’s post (or any others) by April 30/18 will be put in a draw for a copy of Crucial Accountability by Kerry Patterson et al. Please, scroll down to the comments, directly underneath the “related posts” links, below.
+Note that you don’t have to join the commenting software to post.
+See here to learn how to post as a guest.